mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-promomats-connector.md

 ### Sync

 **Adjust sync schedules**
 You can modify the frequency of full crawls to fit your organization's requirements.
+The following are the default crawls:

-- Incremental Crawl: Default is 15 minutes.
+- Incremental crawl - 15 minutes.
-- Full Crawl: Default is daily.
+- Full crawl - daily.

 ## Troubleshooting

-For information about troubleshooting, see [Troubleshooting guide](troubleshoot-veeva-vault-promomats-connector.md).
+For information about troubleshooting, see [Troubleshooting the Veeva Vault PromoMats Microsoft Graph connector](troubleshoot-veeva-vault-promomats-connector.md).

 ## Next steps

-After the connector is configured and published, monitor its status on the **Data sources** in the [Admin Center](https://admin.microsoft.com).
+After the connector is configured and published, monitor its status on the **Data sources** tab in the [Admin Center](https://admin.microsoft.com).
 For more information, see [Manage your connector](manage-connector.md) guide.

 For help and support, see [Microsoft Graph support](https://developer.microsoft.com/graph/support).